 The Alton Society’s Committee has established the Sustainability, Greening and Environmental Group – known as the ‘Sustainability Group’ – to take a direct interest in these policy areas.
 Its terms of reference have been set widely and the Group will choose specific areas on which to focus at any one time.

 It acts as a formal sub-committee to the Society’s main Committee which receive reports on a regular basis.
 The Group also considers suggestions from the wider membership.

-The Group currently comprises Bob Booker, Rod Eckles, David Simpkins, Simon Stoodley, James Willis, Charlotte Wigzel, Ginny Boxall and Martyn Dell – they are current or past Committee members, longstanding Alton Society members and a new member.
+The Group currently comprises Bob Booker, Rod Eckles, David Simpkins, Simon Stoodley, James Willis, Charlotte Wigzel, Ginny Boxall and Martyn Dell.
 All care passionately about our Town and the surrounding areas.

-In 2016, under the leadership of Rod Eckles, it conducted the wide ranging survey which was completed by over 180 individuals in the Alton area.
+In 2016, under the leadership of Rod Eckles a wide ranging survey was completed by over 180 individuals in the Alton area.

-The Group has recently determined that its major priority is to follow up on aspects of particular concern and, accordingly, will focus on town/High Street ‘vitality’.
-Rather than act in isolation, it will actively collaborate with other individuals and organisations working in the same area.
+The Group has recently determined that its major priority is to follow up on aspects of particular concern and will focus on town/High Street ‘vitality’.
+Rather than act in isolation, it will collaborate with other individuals and organisations working in the same area.

 Sustainability Group update by Martyn Dell – November 2017